 About Autism

-Generally speaking, autistic people don’t look different than anyone else.
+Generally speaking, Autistic people don’t look different than anyone else.
 However, the way that they communicate or interact with the world around them might look different than what we are used to.

 There are a variety of features (listed below) that can make up a diagnosis of autism.
 Each individual can have any combination - or any degree of severity - of those traits.

-This contributes to why some autistic people can experience very complex issues.
+This contributes to why some Autistic people can experience very complex issues.
 While they may excel in some areas of life, they may really struggle in other areas.

 Girl hugging cat

 Autism is usually first diagnosed in childhood, with many of the most-obvious signs presenting around 2-3 years old.
-According to the 2019 Canadian Health Survey on children and youth, 1 in 50 children and youth in Canada are autistic, with boys being diagnosed four to five times more frequently than girls.
-In the greater Edmonton area, it is estimated that over 26,000 individuals are autistic.
+According to the 2019 Canadian Health Survey on children and youth, 1 in 50 children and youth in Canada are Autistic, with boys being diagnosed four to five times more frequently than girls.
+In the greater Edmonton area, it is estimated that over 26,000 individuals are Autistic.

 Is there a ‘cure’ for autism?

-It’s critical that we protect autistic people from harmful or illegal interventions.
+It’s critical that we protect Autistic people from harmful or illegal interventions.

 It is important to know that vaccines do not cause autism.
-No links have been found connecting vaccines with a higher risk of developing ASD.
+No links have ever been found connecting vaccines with autism.
 Immunize Canada states that “the U.S. Institute of Medicine (IOM) has conducted evidence-based reviews and has rejected any causal associations between the measles-mumps-rubella (MMR) vaccine and autism spectrum disorders in children.”
 Separate Danish and Canadian research has also confirmed these findings.
 The idea of a link between autism and vaccines originated due to a now-discredited study conducted by Dr. Andrew Wakefield and published in the medical journal called The Lancet in 1998.
 The Lancet fully retracted the discredited paper in 2010.
 An investigation published by the British Medical Journal found the study to be fraudulent and that the medical histories in the study had been altered and misrepresented by Wakefield (Wakefield was later stripped of his license to practice medicine).

 How does autism impact people?